Meal preparation: Healthy eating

 By using fresh, healthy ingredients as opposed to eating out or consuming a higher volume of processed foods, meal preparation provides numerous health benefits over eating outside of the home frequently.
 For example, multiple studies have shown that those who consume meals that were prepared at home more often had a significantly lower risk of acquiring type 2 diabetes mellitus.
 On the contrary, those who meal prep less and eat out more and consume more processed foods have seen to have a significantly higher risk of getting conditions such as hypertension, dyslipidemia, or cancer.
 Studies have also shown that individuals who eat more meals out, consume a significantly higher amount of sugar and fat and a significantly lower amount of important micronutrients such as iron, calcium and vitamin C.

+Drawbacks

+If not stored properly, or not timely consumed, pre-cooked meals can become breeding grounds for bacteria.
+Potential mental health risks stem from being over-prepared, controlled and structured, with meal prepping creating a degree of rigidity that could conceivably become a fixation or rut.
+Additionally, degradation of plastic storage containers, especially when used for microwave heating or long-term storage, can release microplastics and nanoplastics into food.
+Containers, even those labeled "microwave-safe", can degrade under heat, plastic lids on glass containers can degrade over time, and freezing containers can increase brittleness.